‘Closer to a break than ever’: Can NATO survive if Trump pulls the US out?

 The war in Iran has deepened a rift in the transatlantic alliance, raising questions about whether it can endure.

-United States President Donald Trump’s disdain for NATO allies dates back to even before he became president the first time.
+Donald Trump’s disdain for NATO allies dates back to even before he became United States president the first time.
 From anger over their relatively low defence spending to — more recently — threats to take over Greenland, the territory of fellow NATO member Denmark, the American leader has long left the alliance on edge.

 But the decision of NATO allies not to join Trump’s war on Iran has deepened the fracture to unseen levels, say analysts.
 This week, Trump called their lack of support a stain on the alliance “that will never disappear”.
 Chancellor Friedrich Merz of Germany put it even more bluntly, hours later: The conflict “has become a trans-Atlantic stress test”.